 1. When reviewing JOC price proposals, we need the Designer/Engineer of record/PSU Project Leader to check individual line items within a JOC proposal to ensure contractors are using accurate quantities, correct units of measures, proper materials and reasonable labor hours.
 These line items are pulled from the PSU specific Construction Task Catalog(CTC - The book(s) that contain most of the items, materials, and labor PSU utilizes on projects) and the prices listed include labor, equipment, and material.
 For example, if you see a line item for gypsum board, the unit price includes the drywall, screws, any equipment needed for installation, as well as the actual labor to install the square footage listed.
 The unit price and factor(overhead and profit percentage) component of a line item are figures that are non-negotiable and part of the contractors base umbrella contract.
 The only part of the line item the contractor controls is the line item itself and the quantity section.
-Please leave line items blank if you agree with what's proposed.
-If you think something is incorrect, put an 'x' on the line item and write in what you think the number should be.
 Contractor quantity numbers don't have to be an exact match to yours but should be within 5-10% of your estimates.